-Maryland basketball senior guard Darryl Morsell to miss 1-2 weeks originally appeared on NBC Sports Washington
+Maryland guard Darryl Morsell set to rejoin team after surgery originally appeared on NBC Sports Washington

 Maryland senior guard Darryl Morsell suffered a dangerous-looking injury last Thursday against Michigan, when he took an elbow to the face up near his eye while driving to the basket.

 He's been sidelined since with a fracture in his face, but it appears the Terps are getting their leader back sooner than expected.
 Coach Mark Turgeon said Wednesday that Morsell is cleared to return for Thursday's game against Iowa, per the Washington Post's Emily Giambalvo.

 Mark Turgeon said Darryl Morsell is cleared to play tomorrow vs. Iowa.
 He probably won't start but will play unless there are setbacks between now and then.